-The Real Living Wage Foundation is an organisation which sets the real living wage each year, based on the cost of living.
+The Real Living Wage Foundation are an organisation who set the real living wage each year, based on the cost of living.
 It is higher than the national minimum wage and the national living wage, because these are calculated from median earnings rather than the cost of living.

 Over 7,000 UK businesses voluntarily pay their employees the real living wage and the University of Sussex has committed to investigating the feasibility of applying for Living Wage Accreditation by August 2023.